1170: Thomas Becket, Archbishop of Canterbury, was murdered in Canterbury Cathedral by four knights, apparently acting on orders of King Henry II.

 1933: Jews protested over immigration restrictions in Palestine.

-1940: Eight Christopher Wren churches and Guildhall, London, were destroyed when German bombers dropped 10,000 bombs in the raid called “the second fire of London”.
+1940: Eight Christopher Wren churches and Guildhall, London, were destroyed when the Nazi Luftwaffe dropped 10,000 bombs.

 1965: Independence for Bechuanaland was announced.

-1972: Sixteen survivors from a crashed Uruguayan plane which had been chartered by a rugby team en route to Montevideo, were rescued in the Andes.
-The crash happened on 13 October and it was revealed that their survival had been possible because they ate the flesh of dead companions.
+1972: Sixteen survivors from a crashed Uruguayan plane chartered by a rugby team en route to Montevideo, were rescued in the Andes.
+The crash happened on 13 October and it was revealed they survived by eating the flesh of dead companions.

 1973: Philippines president Ferdinand Marcos ended his elected term and began to rule on basis of a takeover decree.